Sbussiso/home-security-server/README.md

 # Home Security Camera System

-This project is an open-source, local home security camera system that leverages computer vision and cloud technologies to monitor, analyze, and notify users of potential security threats.
-It combines a FastAPI web application, SQLite database, AWS Rekognition, and email notifications to provide a robust and scalable solution for home security.
+The Home Security Camera System is an open-source, self-hosted solution designed to provide monitoring and analysis of security threats using computer vision and cloud technologies.
+This system leverages a FastAPI web application, SQLite database, AWS Rekognition, and email notifications to deliver a robust and scalable home security experience.

 ## Introduction

-The home security camera system is designed to continuously monitor a video feed from a connected camera.
-When motion is detected, it captures images, uploads them to an AWS S3 bucket, and analyzes them using AWS Rekognition for potential security threats such as people, vehicles, weapons, or packages.
-If any threats are detected, the system sends an email notification with the relevant details and a link to the uploaded image.
+The primary goal of this project is to offer users a convenient open source solution to home security.
+By running locally, users maintain a level of control over their data while benefiting from advanced computer vision capabilities powered by AWS Rekognition.

-The system also provides a RESTful API for managing the camera, analyzing images, sending notifications, and interacting with the database.
-The database stores captured images, detected security alerts, and other metadata for future reference and analysis.
+The system continuously monitors a video feed from a connected camera, capturing images when motion is detected.
+These images are then uploaded to an AWS S3 bucket and analyzed by AWS Rekognition for potential security threats such as people, vehicles, weapons, or packages.
+If any threats are detected, the system sends an email notification with relevant details and a link to the uploaded image.

-This project aims to provide an open-source, self-hosted solution for home security, allowing users to monitor their premises without relying on third-party services or cloud-based solutions.
-By leveraging AWS services and running locally, users can maintain control over their data while benefiting from advanced computer vision capabilities.
+Additionally, the system provides a RESTful API for managing the camera, analyzing images, sending notifications, and interacting with the SQLite database, which stores captured images, security alerts, and associated metadata.

 ## Features